Mahatma Gandhi Setu: Structural integrity and failure

 The bridge has often been subjected to structural loads and moving loads exceeding its design.
 Major repairs were initiated on it within five years of its completion.
 Poor maintenance, coupled with wear and tear caused by the unprecedented surge in traffic, has made the structure vulnerable.
 Other bridges in India which were built with the same cantilever design have developed cracks.

 Investigations into the fissures developed in the bridge revealed the following defects: hammering at the hinges when vehicles plied; finger-type expansion joints in an advanced state of distress; wearing coat cracks; spilling of concrete at transverse joints; longitudinal cracks in precast segments; leakage of water inside the box girder from joints between segments and from holes provided for lifting the segments.

 Gandhi Setu rehabilitation project

-Mahatma Gandhi Setu is now being revamped.
-Gandhi Setu rehabilitation project is being executed by Afcons Infrastructure in joint venture with Sibmost OJSC at an estimated cost of ₹1,742.01 crore.
+In 2018, it was reported that Mahatma Gandhi Setu is being revamped.
+Gandhi Setu rehabilitation project has been completed by Afcons Infrastructure in joint venture with Sibmost OJSC at an estimated cost of ₹1,742.01 crore.
 Of that, Rs 237 crore is spent on dismantling the structure that was replaced by the steel framework.
 The superstructure of Gandhi Setu was renewed by Steel Truss Girders, i.e. the steel framework replaced the entire concrete superstructure.
 While the superstructure was damaged, the pillars were not and nor was the foundation weakened.
-The triangular steel trusses were installed on each flank of Gandhi setu.
-The renovated Western flank was opened to public on 31 July 2020, and the completed bridge (including both the flanks) was inaugurated in June 2022.
+The triangular steel trusses were installed on each flank of Gandhi Setu.
+The renovated Western flank was opened to the public on 31 July 2020, and the completed bridge (including both flanks) was inaugurated in June 2022.